EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-issue-photoid.md

 After receiving Authorisation Request the **IS (PhotoID Issuer - QTSP)** will start the dynamic credential request to obtain the required data ( PID and Passport) to obtain PhotoID attestation.
 Dynamic credential request consists of two steps.

----

 ### 4.2.3.
 Dynamic Credential Request - Step 1: PID Validation

 First steps will use OPENID4VP to request and verify the user’s PID.

----

 ### 4.2.4.
 Dynamic Credential Request - Step 2: Passport Validation

-After PID validation, the second step of the Dynamic Credential Request triggers an OAuth2-like flow to obtain Passport Data.
+After PID validation, the second step of the **Dynamic Credential Request** triggers an OAuth2-like flow to obtain Passport Data.
 The user will be redirected to a Passport Reading Service application and prompted to scan their Passport alongside additional biometric checks to ensure the holder of the physical document is managing the application.
 Finally, the user will grant permission to share Passport data with the issuer.

----

 ### 4.2.5.
 Credential Issuance Completion

 Issuer performs an attribute-based verification to ensure PID data corresponds and matches a subset of the Passport’s claims.
-Once identity is verified, the **credential is issued and sealed**.
+Once identity is verified, the **attestation is issued and sealed**.

 ---

-## **5.0 Verifiable Credential Type**
+## **5.0 Electronic Attestation Type**
-The credential follows:
+The attestation is issued in one of the follows:
 - **SD-JWT format**, as defined in **[`ds013-photo-id.json`](https://github.com/EWC-consortium/eudi-wallet-rulebooks-and-schemas/blob/main/data-schemas/ds013-photo-id.json)**.
 - **mDoc format**, as specified in **ISO/IEC TS 23220-4 Annex C (2024-08-14)**.